-Independence is bullshit.
-So is powerlessness dependence.
-Both opposites, are illusion.
-Self-sufficiency and self-reliance has been glorified.
-Indeed, it is an empowering idea when we feel powerless to each other, which so many of us do.
+Self-sufficiency and self-reliance have been glorified.
+Both are empowering ideas compared to the powerless people feel relative to each other.
 But self-sufficiency, like anger is merely on the way to true alignment.
 It is not all the way there.
 We need each other.
 End of story.
 People need each other.
 And need, while it may imply focus on the lack, is still indicative of our deepest desires.
 Which are love, intimacy and connectedness.
 And we will not live if we do not allow ourselves to line up with our deepest desires.
 The most self-loving thing a person can do is not to become self-sufficient and try to become a fulfilled unit in and of themselves.
 The most self-loving thing a person can do, is to allow themselves to accept themselves fully and merge with others.
 Only then, can we become the living embodiment of oneness.
 The independent self-reliance that has been glorified in the modern, western world is indeed one of the unhealthiest patterns that has ever emanated from our time space reality.
 Empowerment is not the same thing as separate individualization.

 We tell a lie in the self-help industry, that we cannot hope to be in a good relationship if we are not ok in and of ourselves first.
 But a crucial part of our well-being is merging with others.
 A person cannot be a universe in and of themselves.
 The ego is the only one that says they can.
 We have all attached to a profoundly sick ideal, because we have been raised on it, we believe in it so deeply, we do not question it.
 We feel guilt for our level of “need” for each other.
 But this “need” is simply a universal truth peeking through, telling us that we are not and cannot be separate.
 In an interdependent world, dependency is an absolute of our existence.
-It is as much a truth as you create your own reality is a truth.
 This world is a mirror, and you are dependent on the reflection because in this universe, it is every bit as much you, as you are.

 Simply put… anger feels better than powerlessness.
 That is why it benefits people to get angry.
 And independence feels better than powerless victimhood.
 That is why it benefits people to get independent.
 But if our progression stops there, we will never find true happiness and our civilization will never progress.
 The teaching of independent self-reliance, is a step on the ladder from powerlessness to empowerment, like anger.
 But we worship it as if it were all the way there.
 As if it were empowerment.
 True empowerment cannot be experienced in individualization.
 Happiness is meaningless, if it is not shared.

-I am sure a great many people will see this blog entry as a justification of my own desires to merge with another person.
-After all, I wrote an entire blog about Monophobia, as if that desire was only the shameful byproduct of negative circumstances.
-But the truth is this situation has forced me to do excessive searching within the universe for answers.
-And I’ve found many of them.
-And some of them contradict the sacred truths we all believe in today’s society.
-I cannot tell you how many people tell me that I need to learn how to be ok alone.
-This contradicts basic human biology, which is resistant to ourselves.
+So many people will tell you that you need to learn how to be ok alone.
+This contradicts basic human biology, which is a state of resistance to your physical self.
 It is taking an avoidant position to dealing with attachment.
 Which is in and of itself resistant in nature.
-And it implies that you cannot find yourself within a relationship.
-This is all illusion.
-Separation of any kind is ultimately illusion.
-It only benefits us to indulge in that illusion, if we are suffering as a result of our perceived enmeshment.
+And it implies that you cannot find yourself within the context of a relationship.
+That is an illusion.
 Dependence is not powerlessness.
 That is... it doesn't have to be.
 Especially, when we have the power to create our own reality, and thus create what we are dependent on.

-Does it really benefit us to believe that we can never be satisfied by someone else or with someone else?
+Does it really benefit you to believe that you can never be satisfied by someone else or with someone else?
 This is it's own kind of powerlessness.
-Every bit as much as it is powerless to believe that we can only be satisfied by someone or someone else!
-We've come out of one trap only to fall right into another one!
-A painful one that causes us to have to pull ourselves up by our own emotional boot straps, invest in ourself as a single unit, which is the very definition of ego.
-And so, ego has caught us again.
+Every bit as much as it is powerless to believe that you can only be satisfied by someone or someone else!
+It means you've come out of one trap only to fall right into another one!
+A painful one that causes you to have to pull yourself up by your own emotional boot straps and invest in yourself as a single unit, which is the very definition of ego.
+And so, ego has caught you again.